 Finally, you could create a list of all your website’s pages missing a meta description and work through the list.

-As you add meta descriptions to your pages, you should note them down in your Content Keyword Map document, as this helps you keep everything in a single place.
+As you add meta descriptions to your pages, you should note them down in your keyword mapping document, as this helps you keep everything in a single place.

 Can I repurpose my meta descriptions?